 John books a package holiday through a travel agent, which includes a hotel stay.
 As part of his package holiday contract, there’s an indemnity clause stating if John causes any damage to his hotel room, he’s required to compensate the hotel.
 There’s also a guarantee in the contract signed by the travel agent that says if John is unable to indemnify the hotel for the damage, the travel agent promises to compensate the hotel on John’s behalf.

-This means that either way, the hotel is protected against any losses, either through John directly, or by a third party, the travel agent.
-The guarantee only comes into effect if the primary obligation identified by the indemnity clause (in this case John paying for the damages) cannot be fulfilled.
-Indemnity and guarantees are not ‘either/or’ scenarios, rather they offer layers of protection.
+In this case, the hotel is protected against any losses, either through John directly, or by a third party, the travel agent.
+The guarantee only comes into effect if the primary obligation identified by the indemnity clause (in this case, John paying for the damages he caused) cannot be fulfilled.
+Indemnity and guarantees are not ‘either/or’ scenarios; instead, they offer layers of protection.

 Who is Indemnified?

-Indemnity clauses can only be made between two parties; the indemnifier and the beneficiary of a contract, and indemnity will only extend to the person or company that is listed as beneficiary in the written contract (including any person mentioned in the third-party rights clause).
+Indemnity clauses can only be made between two parties; the indemnifier and the beneficiary of a contract.
+Indemnity will only extend to the person or company that is listed as a beneficiary in the written agreement (including any person mentioned in the third-party rights clause).
 The indemnity will always identify the beneficiary (the person or company who is indemnified).

 What Can Indemnity Clauses Cover?

 - Third-party claims against the indemnified party, such as intellectual property infringement.